antonarhipov/tcgame/docs/scaling-meter.md

    •	Start playtests with Δ values ~20% smaller than you think; it’s easier to buff later.
    •	Tune μ/σ so “smart but imperfect” play lands ~75.
    •	Keep randomness ≤ 10% of a typical step’s effect.

+10) How to reach 80+
+- A solid, high-performing route to start with is: 1A → 2A → 3A → 4A → 5B.
+- With current tuning, expect ~60–75 on this route; to reach 80+, keep a rising streak and pick options maximizing projected raw after diminishing returns (a greedy heuristic may deviate at times).
+- See also: docs/how-to-reach-80+.md for step-by-step reasoning, momentum tips, and troubleshooting.